This story was updated Oct. 10 at 4:12 p.m. EDT.

 "The ancient world struggled with the coexistence of good and evil," Weiss told Live Science.
 "They hypothesized a kind of demonic, divine force that was responsible for evil, arising out of the notion that a good god could not be responsible for bad things."
-[Gallery: Sun Gods and Goddesses]

 However, Satan was not a prominent figure in Judaism.
 There are few demon-like figures in Hebrew scripture, but the most famous one appears in the Book of Job.
 In that book, an "adversary" or "tempter" asks God whether the prosperous man Job would continue to praise God after losing everything.
 God takes up the challenge, and strips Job of his wealth and family, leaving the man wondering why such a horrible fate befell him.

 But in this story, God wields more power than this adversary; as such, this evil tempter challenges God, who then takes away Job's fortune, Weiss said.